MicrosoftDocs/cpp-docs/docs/parallel/concrt/exception-handling-in-the-concurrency-runtime.md

 We recommend that you use task-based continuations to catch exceptions that you are able to handle.
 Because task-based continuations always run, consider whether to add a task-based continuation at the end of your continuation chain.
 This can help guarantee that your code observes all exceptions.
 The following example shows a basic value-based continuation chain.
 The third task in the chain throws, and therefore any value-based continuations that follow it are not run.
 However, the final continuation is task-based, and therefore always runs.
 This final continuation handles the exception that is thrown by the third task.

 We recommend that you catch the most specific exceptions that you can.
-You can omit this final task-based continuation if you don’t have specific exceptions to catch.
+You can omit this final task-based continuation if you don't have specific exceptions to catch.
 Any exception will remain unhandled and can terminate the app.

 [!code-cpp[concrt-eh-task-chain#1](../../parallel/concrt/codesnippet/cpp/exception-handling-in-the-concurrency-runtime_3.cpp)]